 - Lecture 7 - Humor in Soviet Union /Giorgi Janelidze/

 - Seminar 8.1 - Politics of Memory in Soviet Union

 - Lecture 8.2 - Politics of Memory in Soviet Union /Nino Chikovani/

 - Lecture 9 - Rumors as Soviet inheritance /Nino Chikovani/

 - Lecture 10 - Football and Soviet Georgia /Dato Turashvili/

 - Lecture 11 - Post-Soviet Society /Emzar Jgerenaia/

 - Closing seminar

-During the 2nd phase of the project participants will select one of the discussed topics and prepare group presentations.
-The presentations will be held in public schools of Gori Municipality with pupils of 9th, 10th, 11th and 12th grade and also, at Gori State Teaching University and in Non-governmental Organizations.
+During the 2nd phase of the project participants discussed the topics and prepared group presentations, held in public schools of Gori Municipality with pupils of 9th, 10th, 11th and 12th grade and also, at Gori State Teaching University and in Non-governmental Organizations.